stalincisco/docker-repo/Docker All Commands.md

         v12.x (Long Term Supported)
         v13.x (Current Latest Version)

-    	#Now install build tools To compile and install native addons from npm, you need to install development tools.
+    **Now install build tools To compile and install native addons from npm, you need to install development tools**
        	$ yum groupinstall -y 'Development Tools'

-    	#Run the following command to add the package repository of NodeJS 12.x on your CentOS 8 machine:(Recommended)
+    **Run the following command to add the package repository of NodeJS 12.x on your CentOS 8 machine:(Recommended)**
     	$ curl -sL https://rpm.nodesource.com/setup_12.x | bash -
     	$ yum install nodejs

-    	#Run the following command to add the package repository of NodeJS 12.x on your CentOS 8 machine:(Recommended)
+    **Run the following command to add the package repository of NodeJS 12.x on your CentOS 8 machine:(Recommended)**
     	$ curl -sL https://rpm.nodesource.com/setup_13.x | bash -
     	$ sudo yum install nodejs

-    	#Install NodeJS Using OS Repository
+  ## Install NodeJS Using OS Repository

     NodeJS v10.x is available from the AppStream repository (rhel-8-for-x86_64-appstream-rpms) for RHEL 8 and AppStream for CentOS 8.
 So, you can simply install it using yum command.

     When NodeJS installed, NPM (Node Package Manager) will also be installed along with Node.js.
     	$ yum install -y @nodejs

-    	#Now run the following command to verify whether NodeJS is working:
+    **Now run the following command to verify whether NodeJS is working**
     	$ node -v

-    	#Now run the following command to see whether Node Package Manager (NPM) is working:
+    **Now run the following command to see whether Node Package Manager (NPM) is working**
     	$ npm -v

-    	#if you want to remove nodejs, execute the following command
+    **if you want to remove nodejs, execute the following command**
     	$sudo yum remove -y nodejs npm

-    	#firewall
+    **firewall**
-    	#Allow the port 9000 in the firewall to access the web application from external machines.
+    	Allow the port 9000 in the firewall to access the web application from external machines.

     	$firewall-cmd --permanent --add-port=9000/tcp

         $firewall-cmd --reload

-    	#Now run the following command to start the app:
+   **Now run the following command to start the app:**

         $ node --inspect server.js

-    	#The app should start.
+   **The app should start.**

 	Now from your web browser, go to http://localhost:3000 and you should see the following output.
 The NodeJS app is working correctly.
-    	#Now to stop the app, press <Ctrl> + c on the terminal.
+    	Now to stop the app, press <Ctrl> + c on the terminal.

-    	Docker build an image
+## Docker build an image
-    	#how to create a Dockerfile
+   **how to create a Dockerfile**

          $ mkdir MyDockerImages

-    	#Move into that directory and create a new empty file (Dockerfile) in it by typing:
+   **Move into that directory and create a new empty file (Dockerfile) in it by typing:**

     	$cd MyDockerImages
     	$touch Dockerfile

-    	#Open the file with a text editor of your choice.
-In this example, we opened the file using Nano:
+   **Open the file with a text editor of your choice.
+In this example, we opened the file using Nano:**

         $nano Dockerfile

     	FROM node:13-alpine
     	ENV MONGO_DB_USERNAME=admin \
     	    MONGO_DB_PWD=password
     	RUN mkdir -p /home/app
     	COPY ./app /home/app
-    	# set default dir so that next commands executes in /home/app dir
+   **set default dir so that next commands executes in /home/app dir**
     	WORKDIR /home/app
-    	# will execute npm install in /home/app because of WORKDIR
-    	RUN npm install
+    **will execute npm install in /home/app because of WORKDIR** RUN npm install
-    	# no need for /home/app/server.js because of WORKDIR
-    	CMD ["node", "server.js"]
+    **no need for /home/app/server.js because of WORKDIR** CMD ["node", "server.js"]

-**	   # Save and exit the file.**
+**Save and exit the file.**

     You can check the content of the file by using the cat command:
     $cat Dockerfile

-**- Note:**
+## Note:**

 - FROM – Defines the base of the image you are creating.
 You can start from a parent image (as in the example above) or a base image.
 When using a parent image, you are using an existing image on which you base a new one.
 Using a base image means you are starting from scratch (which is exactly how you would define it: FROM scratch).
     	- RUN – Instructions to execute a command while building an image in a layer on top of it.
 In this example, the system searches for repository updates once it starts building the Docker image.
 You can have more than one RUN instruction in a Dockerfile.